raccoongang/credentials/docs/verifiable_credentials/overview.rst

 An optional feature that allows issuance of the `Verifiable Credentials`_ based on the Open edX achievements.

+    **Verifiable credentials are the digital future of our lives.** Any physical achievement, credential, license document is a matter of a verifiable credential substitution/mirroring.

 Currently, the following verifiable credentials specifications are supported:

 - Credentials data models: